heritage-happenings/heritage-happenings.github.io/pages/Designing-Your-Life.md

 # Designing Your Life

-How can design can help us create a life that is both meaningful and fulfilling, regardless of who or where we are, what we do or have done for a living, or how young or old we are.
+How can design help us create a life that is both meaningful and fulfilling, regardless of who or where we are, what we do or have done for a living, or how young or old we are?

 ## [Design Your Life]( http://lifedesignlab.stanford.edu/ )